 Lentil and Sweet-Potato Stew

-The yogurt makes a cool, creamy counterpoint to this mildly spicy soup.
+The yogurt makes a cool, creamy counterpoint to this mildly spicy soup made with protein-packed dried lentils.
 As a budget bonus, this recipe makes enough to have a cup or two for lunch the next day.

 - Total Time:

 - Servings: 6

 - 2 tablespoons canola oil

 - 1 medium onion, chopped (about 1 cup)

 - 2 medium celery ribs, chopped